Knowledge base

 Create a snapshot

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the product in question.

-- Choose the type of snapshot to create ( data or operating system).
+- Choose the type of snapshot to create (data or operating system).

-- An e-mail is sent when the snapshot is generated.
+- An email is sent when the snapshot is generated.

-Remove a snapshot
+Delete a snapshot

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the product in question.

-- Click on the action menu ⋮ to the right of the object concerned in the array that appears.
+- Click on the action menu â‹® to the right of the relevant item in the displayed table.

 - Click on Delete: